wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 <img align="right" alt="Analytics_AmazonRedshift.png" width="100" src="https://github.com/burib/aws-simple-icons-for-architecture-diagrams/blob/master/Analytics/Analytics_AmazonRedshift.png?raw=true">
 <img align="right" width="100" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390285/aws-icons/Amazon-Redshift.png">
-Redshift is an AWS-managed data warehouse, based on PostgreSQL with JDBC & ODBC drivers with SQL.
+Redshift is an AWS-managed data warehouse, based on open-source PostgreSQL with JDBC & ODBC drivers with SQL.
+It's intended to competed with Oracle.
 It's not for blob data.

 Redshift is designed for the fastest performance on the most complex BI SQL with multiple joins and subqueries.
 Amazon Redshift Spectrum is an optional service to query any kind of data (videos) stored in Amazon S3 buckets without first being loaded into the Redshift data warehouse.
 No additional charge for backup of provisioned storage and no data transfer charge for communication between Amazon S3 and Amazon Redshift.